codesolutions/tacticuscodes/WARP.md

 ## Reddit API Integration

 ### API Credentials
-The application uses Reddit API credentials stored in the configuration section:
+The application uses Reddit API credentials stored in `config.json`:
-- `REDDIT_CLIENT_ID`: OAuth2 client ID for the Reddit application
+- `reddit.client_id`: OAuth2 client ID for the Reddit application
-- `REDDIT_CLIENT_SECRET`: OAuth2 client secret for the Reddit application
+- `reddit.client_secret`: OAuth2 client secret for the Reddit application
 - Authentication uses read-only mode for public content access

+**Security Note**: The `config.json` file contains sensitive API credentials.
+Keep this file secure and do not commit it to version control.

 ### Fallback Mechanism
 The application implements a robust dual-approach system: